 The chimney(s) in this dwelling increase heat loss by allowing heated air to escape.
 When making improvements it is important for safety reasons to ensure that proper ventilation is provided in rooms with combustion appliances.
 There are 3 upgrade options available to you to reduce the heat loss through the chimney(s):

 (a) Installing a closed-in stove will reduce heat losses, and will also be approximately twice as efficient as an open fire, giving the same heat for half as much fuel.

 Cost: High Impact: Medium

 (b) Supplying outside air directly to the heating appliance instead of drawing heated air from the room will reduce heat loss in the room.
 If possible, the appliance should be room sealed i.e. takes its air supply directly from outside.
 This will eliminate all air exchange with the room in which it is situated.

 Cost: High Impact: Low

 (c) Installing a chimney damper will reduce heat losses when the fireplace is not in use.
 If the chimney is never used it can be permanently sealed which involves installing a permanent insulated panel.
 An adjustable vent should be incorporated into the panel to avoid the chimney space becoming damp.

 Cost: Medium Impact: Low

 Fan & Vents

-This dwelling has one or more fans/vents.
+This dwelling has no fans/vents.
+No specific action is advised.

+Draught Lobby

+This dwelling has no draught lobby.